sanjaysampat/SanjaySwiftUI/README.md

 20. ListView :
     * Demo Signin User (SigninViewer) - Company Description (in html justified text) displayed with SSWebViewBrowse like a normal text control.

 21. Sample form with Inline error validation using combine. ( Ref: https://www.youtube.com/watch?v=YJRApch2cc4&feature=youtu.be )

+22. iOS 15 or newer
+    * Example usage of AsyncImage view (SigninViewer.swift)
+    * Example usage of AXChartDescriptor - Bar Chart with Audio Graph as accessibility feature (ChartDemoView.swift)

-22. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests, TrialWorkTests )
+23. XCTestCase - testing case creation started. ( Ref: SanjaySwiftUITests, TrialWorkTests )

 * Important Note :-
     1. When SwiftUI does not have many views in a screen, the loading of App is faster. ( SwiftUI only loads views when they are seen on screen )